This post may contain affiliate links. Please see our disclosure policy.

 Full recipe can be found in the printable recipe card at the bottom of the post, just scroll down!

-Cream cheese - a key ingredient in this no bake chocolate cheesecake.
-Always opt for a full-fat version and drain off any excess liquid before using.
+Cream cheese – opt for a full-fat version and drain off any excess liquid before using.
 Low-fat varieties won’t set properly.
 I like to use Philadelphia.

-Double cream - also known as ‘heavy’ cream.
-You want it to be cold from the fridge as this will help it whip up properly.
+Double cream – also known as ‘heavy cream’ in the US.
 Don’t be tempted to swap for single cream as it won’t whip up or hold its shape.

 Substitutions and Variations:

-Biscuits: I use oreo biscuits.
-However, you could try with Bourbon biscuits, chocolate digestive or even Lotus biscoff biscuits.
-They are ideal for a hint of caramelised biscuit flavour.
-Bear in mind you may need to adjust the quantity of butter to get the correct consistency (some biscuits are drier than others) - especially as we include the creamy oreo filling in this biscuit base.
+Biscuits/cookies: I use oreo biscuits.
+However, any chocolate sandwich biscuit should work.
+Try with Bourbon biscuits, chocolate digestive or even Lotus biscoff biscuits.
+Bear in mind you may need to adjust the quantity of butter to get the correct consistency (some biscuits are drier than others) – especially as we include the creamy oreo filling in this biscuit base.

 Mascarpone: you can swap some of the cream cheese for mascarpone if you like.
 It has a slightly sweeter, richer flavour than cream cheese.
-By all means swap the full amount, but bear in mind the cheesecake will taste very indulgent.
+By all means, try swapping the full amount, but we haven’t actually tested it that way, so we cannot guarantee the same results!
+Bear in mind that with all mascarpone, the cheesecake will taste even more indulgent.

 Here’s how to make this easy no-bake chocolate cheesecake: